hamedyaghoobian/osvaldo_rag_web_v5/README.md

 # Osvaldo Romberg Chat Model v5

 An AI-powered chat model that embodies the personality and knowledge of Argentine artist Osvaldo Romberg (1938-2019).
+The model now includes text-to-speech capabilities using Eleven Labs to bring Osvaldo's responses to life.

 ## Setup